 And to think it all started out with a bent an battered metal trunk.

 Oh before I forget.
 If you’re looking for some of the things we used in this makeover, we’ve got you covered Disclosure: Clicking on the links below, means we may receive a very small commission from Amazon.
-But don’t worry it won’t come out of your pocket, and it helps us come up with more amazing ideas to share with you 😉
+But don’t worry it won’t come out of your pocket, and it helps us come up with more unique DIY and craft ideas for you 😉

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.